 St. Joseph and St. John Elementary schools merged in 1973.
 When Good Counsel Academy closed in 1980, Loyola High School was invited to use the Academy building on the Hill.
 Over the years, other grades were moved to the Hill: PS-grade 3 in 2003, grade 4 in 2015, and grades 5-8 in 2017.

 As the area Catholic Schools evolved into one preschool through grade 12 school, we honored the heritage of each of the parish schools, Fitzgerald Middle School, and the spirit of Good Counsel Academy.
 We consolidated into one system known as Mankato Area Catholic Schools (MACS) in 1990.

 In 2006 MACS was renamed Loyola Catholic School.
-Today as throughout its history, Loyola is supported by the four local parishes: Holy Rosary, Saint John the Baptist, SS Peter and Paul, and Saint Joseph the Worker, as well as the School Sisters of Notre Dame.
+Today as throughout its history, Loyola is supported by our local parishes: Holy Rosary, Saint John the Baptist, SS Peter, and Paul, Saint Joseph the Worker, All Saints in Madison Lake, as well as the School Sisters of Notre Dame.

 Loyola Catholic School has a long tradition of guiding students on their faith journeys and integrating principles of our faith tradition throughout our curriculum.

 Loyola students and staff gather regularly as a faith community.
 While not all our families are Catholic, we anchor our guiding principles in Catholic, Christian values, especially expressed through service.
 Students of all faith traditions are invited to share their own faith experience, enriching our school community and calling us to mutual respect and understanding.

 The pastors of the four area parishes and the Loyola Board of Trustees entrust the administration of Loyola to a PS-12 Principal, currently Mr. Adam Bemmels.